One menu to control them all

 And then prioritizing them outside of their roadmaps and customer requests.

-It's kind of like pushing two boulders up a hill at once.
+Like pushing two boulders up a hill at once.

 So the fight is ongoing 💪